DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Azure - Telemetric Rules/IoT Central.md

 5. Scroll down to the Cloud Property field and select the Sending_interval.
 Click on "Add tile" to create the tile.
 IMPORTANT: Save your entries by clicking on "Save", otherwise the dashboard will be reset.
 ![DevityHub](/img/az/20.png)

 6. The rudimentary dashboard now looks like this.
-Your IoT sensor may already be sending data, in which case you already have a Sending_Interval value.
+Your IoT sensor may already sends data.
+In this case you already have a Sending_Interval value.
 ![DevityHub](/img/az/21.png)

 7. If the job is triggered when the entered time is reached, the sending_interval should be adjusted.
 Hint: Change the time in your job so that you do not have to wait until 6PM for the test.